 Prices: Free – if you are interested you can do a guided tour of the Sacre Coeur and local area for 12€ per adult, 10€ for kids and under 10s free – Click here to book your tour online.

 When it comes to things to do in Paris with family, not every parent might want to take their kids to an art museum, but perhaps you’ve always wanted to see the Mona Lisa in person or maybe you have older children that have a real interest in art.
-You might be surprised in fact at how interesting an art gallery can be for school age children.
+You might be surprised in fact at how interesting the Louvre can be for school age children.
+And if any older children or parents have read the Da Vinci Code – then you’ll no doubt want to visit.

 The Louvre of course is one of the most well renowned art museums in the world.
 The building was once the home of the king of France and now houses one of the most extensive and impressive art collections in the world.
 The major works are Venus de Milo, the Coronation of Napoleon I and of course Leonardo de Vinci’s Mona Lisa.